dani-peoplefun/release-announcer/README.md

 - ✅ **Bullet point format** for easy reading
 - ✅ **Interactive confirmation** before posting to channel
 - ✅ **Clickable JIRA links** when tickets are referenced
+- ✅ **Smart routing** - sends to channel if used in channel, DM if used in DM

 **Note**: The bot looks for JIRA references (e.g., `process.env.JIRA_PROJECT-12345`) in commit titles and messages.
 Commits without JIRA references are still included in the announcement!